jforseth210/Budgetix/README.md

 https://github.com/jforseth210/CS-389-Semester-Project.git
 ```

-4. Download the IDE of your choice if you don't have one installed already.
+4. Download the IDE of your choice if you don't have one installed already (optional if running in terminal).
 ```
 # Eclipse (Free)
 Windows: https://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/2023-09/R/eclipse-java-2023-09-R-win32-x86_64.zip